 The other distinguishing feature is its antennae, where the two segments at the end are the same length.

-Contact a pest control company to treat the swallow bugs and eliminate the infestation.
+Contact a reputable and licensed PMP (pest management professional) to treat the swallow bugs and eliminate the infestation.

 Bird proofing the area will prevent the swallows from being able to return and nest again.

 Color: Clear when hatched and when fed they are reddish-brown

 Appearance: Wingless, oblong bodies about the size of a sesame seed.
 They have 6 legs with claw-like features so they can attach to the hair.